-Cella has been working at Citizens for Modern Transit for more than 23 years, during which time she has successfully secured millions in federal and private funding for transit advocacy and education.
-She has been nationally recognized for her efforts by the Federal Transit Administration and the Environmental Protection Agency.
-She was appointed to the St. Louis County Public Transportation Commission in 2012, and is on the East-West Gateway Coordinating Council Air Quality Committee and the St. Louis Regional Clean Air Partnership’s Advisory Committee.
-In addition, she serves on numerous boards and committees in the St. Louis area on transit and non-transit related endeavors.
+Cella has been nationally recognized by the Federal Transit Administration and the Environmental Protection Agency.
+She was appointed to the St. Louis County Public Transportation Commission in 2012, serves on the East-West Gateway Coordinating Council Air Quality Committee, has previously served as Chair of the St. Louis County Public Transportation Commission, and is involved with numerous other boards and committees in the St. Louis area tied to transit and non-transit related endeavors.

 Cella received her master’s degree in business administration from Saint Louis University.
 She resides in St. Louis County with her husband and two children.